shinwookim/website-archive/CS0441-2231/index.md

 ---
 layout: docs
-title: 'CS0441: Discrete Structures for Computer Science (Term 2231)'
+title: 'CS0441: Discrete Structures for Computer Science'
+subtitle: 'Fall 2022, Term 2231'
 published: true
 ---

-Welcome to **CS 0441**, **Discrete Structures for Computer Science**, for the *Fall 2022* term!
+Welcome to **CS 0441**, **Discrete Structures for Computer Science**, for the Fall 2022 term!

 Throughout the term, we will study (abstract) discrete structures that are backbones of computer science.
-In particular, we will look at *logic, proofs, sets, relations, functions, counting, and probability, with an emphasis on applications in computer science*.
+In particular, we will look at *logic, proofs, sets, relations, functions, counting, and probability*, with an emphasis on applications in computer science.

 This page will provide any information for the class that I go over in recitation.
 Please check back for updates regularly, especially if you miss a recitation.